-Endangered Indiana bat (Myotis sodalis) and threatened northern long-eared bat (Myotis septentrionalis) occur over a large portion of northern Georgia and utilize our forests in the summer to form maternity colonies and raise pups.
+Endangered Indiana bats (Myotis sodalis) and threatened northern long-eared bats (Myotis septentrionalis) occur over a large portion of northern Georgia and utilize our forests in the summer to form maternity colonies and raise pups.
 Forests surrounding caves also provide critical habitat for northern long-eared bats in the spring and fall.
-The range of both Indiana and northern long-eared bats, as well as endangered gray bats (gray bats do not roost in forest but in caves only), can be found here: https://ecos.fws.gov/ipac/.
-Care must be taken during project planning and Conservation website here: https://ecos.fws.gov/ipac/.
+The range of both Indiana and northern long-eared bats, as well as endangered gray bats (gray bats do not roost in forest but in caves only), can be found through U.S. Fish and Wildlife Service's Information for Planning and Conservation website here: https://ecos.fws.gov/ipac/.
 Care must be taken during project planning to avoid harm to threatened and endangered bat species.
-Areas of greatest concern are located around caves (see attached Google Earth file), but projects that would involve extensive tree clearing, project planners may request technical assistance from the U.S. Fish and Wildlife Service's Georgia Ecological Services Field Office in Athens, Georgia.
-For developments in areas where the northern long-eared bat and/or Indiana bat occur, and potential suitable habitat is present, applicants must provide: a project description, a location map, and project center-point coordinates, preferably in decimal degrees, to Pete Pattavina (peterpotential pattavina@fws.gov) or Carrie Straight (carrie_straight@fws.gov).
-They can also be reached by phone at 706-613-9493.
+For technical assistance related to bats, please contact Laci Pattavina in the USFWS Ecological Services Athens Field Office at laci_pattavina@fws.gov.